What Information Does a Soil Test Provide

 Looking at the results you’ll notice there are no measures for nitrogen levels in your soil.
 Nitrogen, which promotes foliage or leaf growth, does not remain in the soil long.
 As a result, most soil tests do not measure nitrogen.
 Instead nitrogen recommendations are based on expected plant needs.

-Ph is a measure of the soil’s acidity or alkalinity.
+PH is a measure of the soil’s acidity or alkalinity.
 The scale runs from 1 to 14.
-1 is extreme acidity, while a soil with a ph of 14 would be extremely alkaline.
-The majority of garden plants prefer a relatively neutral soil, which is 7 on the scale.
+1 is extreme acidity, while a soil with a pH of 14 would be extremely alkaline.
+The majority of garden plants prefer a slightly acidic soil, about 6.5 on the scale.

 Fertilizer tends to give the plants a quick boost rather than a consistent level of nutrients.
 Chemical fertilizers are salts which build up over time and harm soil microbes and thus contribute to a degraded soil in the long run.
 They also have the potential to burn plant roots, and seep into ground water, contaminating our water supply.
 In addition, the manufacturing of chemical fertilizers require a large amount of fossil fuel to produce.